Cheppers/minicrm-client/README.md

 # MiniCrm client
 PHP library implementing the MiniCRM API https://minicrm.hu

+## @todo
+- error handling (400,401,404,405,500)
+- pager (minicrm API on GET requests only shows 100 elements, need to use 'Pager=x' in parameters to get the 'x' page

 ## How to use
 To create a MiniCRM client, you need to pass a Guzzle client to the constructor.